Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 Learn About Psychological Assessment

-Psychological Assessment course online.
-A comprehensive guide to the role of psychological assessments.
-Learn to determine why and when to use psychological assessment, and develop an understanding of the different types of assessment available (eg. Behavioural Assessment, Wechsler Intelligence and Memory Scales, Minnesota Multiphasic Personality Inventory, etc).
+Learn to determine why and when to use psychological assessment, and develop an understanding of the different types of assessment available with this Psychological Assessment Online Course

 This course is accredited by ACCPH at level 3 and allows you to join as a professional member after completion.
 Membership allows you to add the letters MACCPH after your name (post-nominals).

 This course has been accredited by the CMA – The Complimentary Medical Association.
 On completion of any qualifying module, you can join as a “Fully Qualified Practitioner” and be entitled to use the post-nominal latters “MCMA” after your name.
 CMA Full Membership is a privileged position and the fact that you have been accepted for CMA Membership demonstrates that you have a clear commitment to standards and professionalism.
 CMA Members in all categories are recognised as the elite in their field.